matinporkar/matinporkar/README.md

 # 👋 Hi, I'm Matin

-A passionate **Full‑Stack JavaScript Developer in training**, combining hands‑on practice with academic knowledge as a **Computer Engineering student**.
-I love building clean, functional applications and constantly leveling up my skills across the full web stack.
+**Full-Stack JavaScript Developer** specializing in building modern, scalable web applications with React, Next.js, Node.js and Express.
+Passionate about creating clean, maintainable, and user-focused solutions while following modern development best practices.
+Continuously improving my skills by building real-world projects and exploring new technologies across the JavaScript ecosystem.

 ---

 ## 🚀 What I Do
-- Build web applications using **JavaScript**, **TypeScript**, and modern frameworks
-- Create backend systems using **Node.js**, **Express**, and **PHP**
-- Work with databases and full‑stack pipelines
-- Explore **Python** for scripting, automation, and tooling
-- Practice **Web Penetration Testing** to understand security from a developer’s perspective
+-Build modern **full-stack** web applications using **JavaScript, TypeScript, React, and Next.js** -Develop scalable backend services and **RESTful APIs** with **Node.js and Express** -Design and integrate **databases** with efficient data models -Build **responsive, maintainable, and production-ready** applications following modern development best practices -Continuously explore new technologies and improve software architecture, performance, and code quality

 ---